Sandia National Laboratories R&D Systems Engineer (Experienced) in Albuquerque, New Mexico

-- Bachelor’s Degree in a relevant discipline plus five years of experience;orMaster’s Degree in a relevant discipline plus two years of experience;orPhD; or twelve or more years relevant experience in lieu of degrees.
+- Bachelor’s Degree in a relevant discipline plus five years of technical experience; or

 - Ability to participate as requested in random polygraph testing

-- A dedication to support our unique nuclear weapon mission
+- The dedication to support Sandia’s unique nuclear weapon mission

-- A breadth of technical knowledge and the ability to be resourceful when solving deeply complex technical problems
+- A breadth of technical knowledge to facilitate solving ill-defined and complex technical problems

-- Proven ability to work within a multi-disciplinary, teaming environment
+- Proven ability to work both independently and within a multi-disciplinary, teaming environment

-- Effective communication and interaction with multiple levels of personnel in the Nuclear Security Enterprise
+- Effective communication and interaction with multiple levels of personnel and management

 - A desire to continuously learn and improve